Whole House Humidifier Pros and Cons: Everything You Need to Know

 6. Improved Indoor Air Quality

 The Mayo Clinic cites several health benefits of a properly humidified indoor air environment.
-The relative humidity should be in the 30% to 50% range for the best results.
+The relative humidity should be 30% to 50% for the best results.
 1

 Moisture reduces allergies and other respiratory conditions.
 People also have fewer issues with chapped lips, sore throats, dry skin, and sinus irritations when the relative humidity is within the ideal range of 30% to 50%.